 How Does It Work?

 - The risk reduces ahead tranches.
-So for the Class C tranche, the risk would be least, offering a lower rate of return for the CMO investor.
-For Class C tranches, the borrowers have almost paid their dues and are therefore approaching full payment.
+So for the Class C tranche, the risk would be the least, offering a lower rate of return for the CMO investor.
+The borrowers have almost paid their dues for Class C tranches and are approaching full payment.

 - The investor’s profit depends on the mortgage holders’ repayment cycle.
-The investor will be at a profit if the majority of mortgage holders repay as per schedule and vice-e-versa.
+The investor will be at a profit if the majority of mortgage holders repay as per schedule and vice-versa.

 Example of Collateralized Mortgage Obligations